krathalan/apparmor-profiles/README.md

 ### discord
 This profile assumes you only want to upload files from `~/{D,d}ownloads`.
 If you do not, edit the file.
 Discord does not need access to your whole home directory.

+This profile intentionally does not enable hardware acceleration due to the deeper level of system access hardware acceleration requires, the [insecurity of modern graphics drivers](https://security.stackexchange.com/questions/182501/modern-linux-gpu-driver-security?answertab=votes#tab-top), and the reluctance to give proprietary software deeper system access than it truly needs.

 Streamer mode and showing any currently playing games/music/etc. will not work as `ptrace` is completely disabled in this profile, as Discord tries to run `ptrace` on every program running on your machine. `ptrace` is an extremely dangerous capability.
 From the [`ptrace` manpage](http://man7.org/linux/man-pages/man2/ptrace.2.html):

 ```